adamryczkowski/dwarftesting_framework_turorial/docs/4-4-misc.md

 where `pa$$word` is your secret password to VPN, `ubuntu username` is a username under which you are locally logged in.
 It is needed for dropping privileges after successful connection for increased local security. `login` is a login you have received.

+# How to install CUDA on LXC container

+Didn't try it yet, but you can take a look at http://sqream.com/setting-cuda-linux-containers-2/